lyubomirShoylev/lyubomirShoylev.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome to my webpage!
+Hi there, I'm Lyubo!

-I am a third-year physics student at the University of Oxford.
-My interests are in the area of astrophysics.
+I am a recent graduate of the University of Oxford in [Mathematical and Theoretical Physics](https://www.ox.ac.uk/admissions/graduate/courses/msc-mathematical-and-theoretical-physics).
+I am currently interested in gravitation and gauge theories and studying their geometrical aspects.
+My plan is to pursue a doctorate in the field.
+More about my master's thesis [here]({% link _pages/projects.md %}).

-Before coming to university, I was a student at the High School of Mathematics and Natural Sciences in Burgas, Bulgaria.
-During high school, I was an active participant in science olympiads.
-I achieved success in the area of astronomy and astrophysics, and had the pleasure of participating in [IAO 2017](http://www.issp.ac.ru/iao/) and [IOAA 2019](https://www.ioaastrophysics.org/).
+I am also passionate about teaching and outreach in Physics and Astronomy.
+I have taught high school students at various stages; more about this [here]({% link _pages/teaching.md %}).

-In parallel to this, I have organised and participated in several outreach events in Burgas in the years 2017-2020.
-I have also taught at the preparation camp for the Bulgarian team for IAO2021.
+<font size="1"> This webpage is currently under construction, so ignore the rough corners.</font>